ahupowerdns/corona-science/corona-science.md

    quickly after potential exposure](https://clinicaltrials.gov/ct2/show/NCT04308668?cond=%22wuhan+coronavirus%22&sfpd_s=03%2F03%2F2020&sfpd_d=14&sel_rss=new14) might be protective.
    This one is very exciting since it offers a potential strategy that could prevent significant harm.
+ * An overview up to date until the 20th of March is [here](https://covid-nma.com/studies-registered/)

 Please [contact me](https://berthub.eu) is you know of more interesting trials - I mostly pick up local ones on my own.